 - Meet up with friends at home instead of going out.

-- Sell old things you no longer need on internet platforms or flea markets.
+- Sell old things you no longer need at thrift stores or online second-hand stores.

-- A frugal living tip that can easily be incorporated into any lifestyle is buying things used whenever possible.
-It’s good for your wallet, and also for the environment.
+- A frugal living tip you can easily incorporate is to buy second-hand whenever possible.
+It’s good for your wallet and the environment.

-- Try to solve a problem with your existing resources instead of buying something new immediately.
+- Try to solve a problem with your existing resources instead of buying something new right away.
+For example, learn about visible mending or how to darn a sock, and how to glue porcelain.

 Frugal Living: Things to Consider